haorama/nestjs-fv/README.md

 Notice that you'll received unhandled exceptions, next step is to create exception filter to sends an appropriate user-friendly response.

+Also noted that validation pipe by default add $$strict = "remove" if there is no `$$strict` prop defined in your class schema. you can overwrite or use your own validation pipe to modify the behavior.

 ```ts
 import { ValidationError } from "@haorama/nestjs-fv";
 import { ArgumentsHost, Catch, ExceptionFilter } from "@nestjs/common";